 Workers are more likely to say that debt is a problem for them than retirees.
-Nearly two in three workers (63 percent) say debt is a problem for them, while 37 percent say debt is not a problem.
-In contrast, just 40 percent of retirees say that debt is a problem for them.
-Workers are twice as likely to say that debt is a major problem as retirees (20 percent versus 10 percent) (Figure 5).
+Fifty-eight percent of workers say debt is a problem for them, while 42 percent say debt is not a problem.
+In contrast, just 45 percent of retirees say that debt is a problem for them.
+Workers are twice as likely to say that debt is a major problem as retirees (20 percent vs. 10 percent) (Figure 5).

 The RCS has consistently found a relationship between debt levels and retirement confidence.
-In 2018, just 2 percent of workers with a major debt problem say they are very confident about having enough money to live comfortably in retirement, compared with 32 percent of workers who indicate debt is not a problem.
-On the other hand, 37 percent of workers with a major debt problem are not at all confident about having enough money for a financially secure retirement, compared with 6 percent of workers without a debt problem (Figure 6).
+In 2020, 41 percent of workers with a major debt problem say they are very or somewhat confident about having enough money to live comfortably in retirement, compared with 85 percent of workers who indicate debt is not a problem.
+On the other hand, 25 percent of workers with a major debt problem are not at all confident about having enough money for a financially secure retirement, compared with 5 percent of workers without a debt problem (Figure 6).